-The cards which have been released, truly are in a different class to the 28nm generation they’ve supplanted.
+The cards which have been released, Nvidia’s Pascal class and AMD’s Polaris and Vega class, truly are in a different ball park to the 28nm generation they’ve supplanted.

-Nvidia’s Pascal cards have wowed everyone with the sheer power they deliver, while AMD’s Polaris-based video cards have blown everyone away with their price and performance, and have rightly been applauded for making next generation and VR-ready graphics available to everyone.
+AMD’s Polaris-refresh 500 series cards have blown everyone away with their price and performance, and have rightly been applauded for making next generation and VR-ready graphics available to everyone.